Complaint & Grievance Procedures

 Criminal Background Check

-The Chicago School of Professional Psychology requires all degree-seeking students to complete a Criminal Background Check (CBC) as a condition of acceptance and matriculation.
+The Chicago School of Professional Psychology requires all degree-seeking students to complete a Criminal Background Check (CBC).
 There are four main reasons for this requirement:

 - Protection of Public Safety: Psychology professionals are entrusted with the health, safety, and welfare of those with whom they work, have access to confidential and sensitive information, and they operate in settings that require the exercise of ethical judgment and professional behavior.
 Thus, assuring the absence of serious criminal convictions in a student’s background is imperative to promote the highest level of safety.